by

 tires.
 Most people here spend 100% of their time on roads,

 so there's absolutely no reason for them to have knobby tires.
-All they
+All

-a person with knobby tires.
+even riding near a person with knobby tires.
+Solution:

 Use smooth-tread street tires.